Occupation of Alcatraz: Occupation

 The protesters, predominantly students, drew inspiration and tactics from contemporary civil rights demonstrations, some of which they had themselves organized.
 Jerry Hatch and Al Miller, both present at the initial landing but unable to leave the boat in the confusion after the Coast Guard showed up, quickly turned up in a private boat.
 The first landing party was joined later by many others in the following days, including Joe Morris (a key player later as a representative of the Longshoreman's Union, which threatened to close both ports if the Occupiers were removed), and the man who would soon become "the Voice of Alcatraz", John Trudell.

 Although she would not receive the same recognition from mainstream media as Trudell and Oakes would, LaNada Means, who was one of the first to arrive and one of the last to leave, organized written statements and speeches that outlined the purpose of the occupation.
-Fellow activist Dean Chavers said Means was "the real leader of the occupation".
+Fellow activist Dean Chavers (Lumbee) said Means was "the real leader of the occupation".
 To the media and to the federal government, Means made it clear that the occupiers wanted complete Indian control over the island, under the Treaty of Fort Laramie, for the purpose of building a cultural center that included Native American Studies, an American Indian spiritual center, an ecology center, and an American Indian Museum.
 According to Means' grant proposal, the center would include full-time Indian consultants, Indian teachers, Indian librarians, and an Indian staff leading people around the center in order to tell the story of Indians of All Tribes.
 The occupiers specifically cited their treatment under the Indian termination policy and they accused the U.S. government of breaking numerous Indian treaties.

 Richard Oakes sent a message to the San Francisco Department of the Interior:

 President Richard Nixon's Special Counsel Leonard Garment took over negotiations from the GSA.

 On Thanksgiving Day, hundreds of supporters made their way to Alcatraz to celebrate the Occupation.
-In December, one of the occupiers, Isani Sioux John Trudell, began making daily radio broadcasts from the island, and in January 1970, occupiers began publishing a newsletter.
+In December, one of the occupiers, John Trudell, began making daily radio broadcasts from the island, and in January 1970, occupiers began publishing a newsletter.
 Joseph Morris, a Blackfoot member of the local longshoreman's union, rented space on Pier 40 to facilitate the transportation of supplies and people to the island.

 Cleo Waterman (Seneca Nation) was president of the American Indian Center during the takeover.
 As an elder, she chose to stay behind and work on logistics to support the occupiers.
 She worked closely with Grace Thorpe and the singer Kay Starr to bring attention to the occupation and its purpose.